ChrisPrusik/SpellCheck/README.md

 If the directory is not specified, the current directory is used.

-`SpellCheck` works with dictionaries and affix files comming from Open Office [Hunspell format](https://hunspell.github.io/).
+`SpellCheck` works with dictionaries and affix files coming from Open Office [Hunspell format](https://hunspell.github.io/).
 If you need more languages, you can download them from [this GitHub repository](https://github.com/titoBouzout/Dictionaries) and put them into destination directory to work with.
 These files are in UTF-8 format.